CaleyD/FrontEndGuidelines/README.md

 ## Styles

-The second component of a web page is the presentation information contained in the Cascading Style Sheet (CSS.)
+The second component of a web page is the presentation information contained in the Cascading Style Sheet (CSS).
 Web browsers successful implementation of CSS has given web authors site-wide control over the look and feel of their web sites.

 Just as the information on a web page is semantically described in the HTML Markup, CSS describes all presentation aspects of the page via a description of its visual properties.
 CSS is powerful in that these properties are mixed and matched via identifiers to control the page's layout and visual characteristics through the layering of style rules (the "cascade").

-We use the [.LESS CSS preprocessor](www.dotlesscss.org) to allow us to theme our CSS.
+We use the [.LESS CSS preprocessor](http://dotlesscss.org) to allow us to theme our CSS.

     .LESS makes it easy to nest selectors that compile into long selectors